 Which boats and personal watercraft must be registered?

-The following vessels must be registered with Roads and Maritime when occupying NSW navigable waters:
+The following vessels must be registered to occupy NSW navigable waters:

-- Power-driven vessels that are powered by an engine with a power rating of 4.0 kilowatts or more (greater than 5 horsepower)
+- power-driven vessels with an engine power rating of 4.0 kilowatts or more (greater than 5 horsepower)

 You'll need to provide:

 - a completed Application for Vessel Registration

 - proof of vessel acquisition

 - proof of identity